 });

-Using browser history for application navigation state:
+Using browser history for application navigation state.
+With automatic popstate handling, no manual event listener is needed:

 // Navigation state